talip-git/talip-git/README.md

 ### Hi there 👋
-- I am fourth year software engineering student.
+- I am a new graduate software engineer.
 - I am currently improving my programming skills.
 - You can contact me via LinkedIn